2020 Election Cybersecurity: Protecting U.S. elections against cybercrime

-The campaign to protect the upcoming 2020 U.S. elections against cybercrime is on.
+The campaign to protect the upcoming 2020 U.S. election against cybercrime is on.

-Here’s a look at cybersecurity issues surrounding the upcoming 2020 elections.
+Here’s a look at cybersecurity issues surrounding the upcoming 2020 election.

 Hackers launched 169 ransomware attacks on government agencies from 2013 through the first four months of 2019, according to cybersecurity firm Recorded Future.

-The cybercriminals infect the computers of government agencies before demanding that they pay a ransom for an encryption key that will free their locked files and records.
+Typically, the cybercriminals will infect the computers of government agencies before demanding that they pay a ransom for an encryption key that will free their locked files and records.

-The threat of ransomware looms large now as the U.S. gets closer to the 2020 elections.
+The threat of ransomware looms large now as the U.S. gets closer to the 2020 election.
 There’s fear that cybercriminals could deploy ransomware attacks to disrupt voting in states across the nation.

 How ransomware could disrupt voter databases

 Cybersecurity experts — including the highest-ranking cybersecurity official at the U.S. Department of Homeland Security — worry that cyber criminals could use ransomware to lock up the voter registration databases maintained by states.
 That’s according to a September 2019 analysis published in The Washington Post.

 If this happens, state election officials would not be able to verify that people are voting in the right districts or even if they are eligible to vote.